Grills made to match the size of your family

 Outdoor, indoor, portable, and tabletop electric grills combine convenience with safety.
-Electric grills cook food more evenly than charcoal or gas grills without using open flames or flammable liquids.
+They cook food more evenly than charcoal or gas without using open flames or flammable liquids.
 Environment-friendly, built-in electric grills can reduce carbon dioxide by 91 percent and emit nearly 100 percent less carbon monoxide than charcoal units.

 Electric grill users hail the unit's easy cleaning characteristics.
 Most cooking grids and grease drip pans can simply be popped into the dishwasher.

 Consumers also like the built-in safety features on electric grills.
 Some models have a plastic base that stays cool to prevent burns.
-Automatic shutoff capability keeps the grill from possibly overheating.
-Be sure to consult the user's manual that comes with the grill for safety information.
+Automatic shutoff capability keeps them from possibly overheating.
+Be sure to consult the user's manual for safety information.

 Many city fire codes prohibit the use of gas or charcoal grills in apartment buildings.
-Tabletop and portable electric grills are permitted in most apartments.
+Tabletop and portable models are permitted in most apartments.
 They are safe to use indoors and outdoors.

 Keeping carcinogens away from food

 Cooking food on a gas or charcoal grill carries the risk of introducing carcinogens into the air.
-The byproducts of cooking with those kinds of grills can increase the risk of certain cancers.
-George Foreman electric grills emit lower amounts of smoke, helping cut down on the release of carcinogens.
+The byproducts of cooking with those kinds can increase the risk of certain cancers.
+George Foremans emit lower amounts of smoke, helping cut down on the release of carcinogens.

 Carcinogens are also linked to fat that is present in meat.
 When fat drips into an open flame, the flare-up produces a dark-colored smoke that, when contacted with the meat, renders it carcinogenic.
 George Foreman electric grills feature drip cups that help prevent flare-ups.

-Charred meat is thought to have more carcinogens, and there's an increased chance of that when using gas or charcoal grills.
+Charred meat is thought to have more carcinogens, and there's an increased chance of that when using gas or charcoal.
 An electric grill gives you better heat control, thus reducing the chance for scorching meat.